GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/complementing-wp-cli/en.md

   https://mysite.com/graphql/)
 ```

-We must also adapt the regex:
+We must also adapt the regex (due to the new alias, the space in between the IDs, and the quotes around this string):

 ```bash
 SPANISH_LOCALE_USER_IDS=$(echo $GRAPHQL_RESPONSE \